Financial Poise

 How Plant-Based Eating Promotes Good Health and Socially Responsible Investing

-There is a rising interest in plant-based eating and ESG investors are coming onboard.
-I went vegan about 5 years ago because of my research on food, nutrition, and agriculture.
-Since then, I am an evangelist for a whole food, plant-based diet because it changed my life.
-I lost more than 25 pounds, but I never feel the constant hunger typical of dieting.
+There is a rising interest in plant-based eating, and ESG investors are coming on board.
+I went vegan about five years ago because of my research on food, nutrition, and agriculture.
+Since then, I have been an evangelist for a whole food, plant-based diet because it changed my life.
+I lost over 25 pounds, but I never felt the constant hunger typical of dieting.
 In fact, I’m not dieting.
 I eat when I am hungry and do not limit calories in any way.
 I feel great about myself.
-But I also feel good about reducing my carbon footprint as a vegan and an ESG (Environment, Social, and Governance) investor.
+However, I also feel good about reducing my carbon footprint as a vegan and an ESG (Environment, Social, and Governance) investor.

-The “Food Revolution’s” most notable change is movement away from animal-based foods and companies that provide them.
-Increasingly, people under 40 are concerned about their health, about climate change and about environmental impacts of industrial livestock farming.
+The ‘Food Revolution’s’ most notable accomplishment is the movement away from animal-based foods and companies that provide them.
+People under 40 are increasingly concerned about their health, climate change, and the environmental impacts of industrial livestock farming.

 As a result, socially responsible investing is growing.
-Venture capital, family offices, and consumer packaged goods (CPG) companies pour money into plant-based alternatives for meat, dairy, and eggs.
+Venture capital, family offices, and consumer packaged goods (CPG) companies pour money into plant-based meat, dairy, and egg alternatives.
 As consumers seek sustainable long-term food alternatives, capital floods in to fund companies developing solutions.

-It is a sea of change with long-lasting implications for your health, your portfolio, and your planet.
+It is a sea of change with long-lasting implications for your health, portfolio, and the planet.

 ESG Investors and the Rise of the Internet

-As a food and ESG investor, I keep in touch with a lot of food and agriculture media.
-Over the past years, no fewer than 6 new films highlighted the benefits of a plant-based diet over animal-based foods.
-My favorites include The Game Changers, Forks Over Knives, Eating You Alive, Vegucated, and Cowspiracy
+As a food and ESG investor, I keep in touch with many food and agriculture media outlets.
+Over the past years, numerous films and books have highlighted the benefits of a plant-based diet over animal-based foods.
+My favorite movies include What’s the Health, The Game Changers, Forks Over Knives, Eating You Alive, Vegucated, Cowspiracy, and Eating Our Way to Extinction.
+Some books worth checking out include The China Study, How Not to Die, and Eat to Live.

-Using livestock as a protein source can be incredibly inefficient.
+Using livestock as a protein source, however, can be incredibly inefficient and detrimental to the environment.

-1. Instead of getting our protein from the original plant sources, we feed those plants to animals.
-That cycle represents almost 1/3 of all the water humans use.
+• Instead of getting our protein from the original plant sources, we feed those plants to animals.
+That cycle represents almost one-third of all the water humans use.

-2. Killing, processing, and transporting animals for consumption pollutes soil and water and contributes significantly to several kinds of environmental damage.
+• Killing, processing, and transporting animals for consumption pollutes soil and water and contributes significantly to environmental damage.

-3. Factory farming creates a million tons of manure daily, an overwhelming treatment and disposal problem. of
+• Factory farming creates a million tons of manure daily, an overwhelming treatment and disposal problem.

-In 2005, a study examined the mortality rates from cancer and other chronic diseases across different regions of China.
-The China Study, by Dr. Colin Campbell, is based on a 20-year study conducted jointly by Cornell University and the University of Oxford.
+Published in 2005, Dr. Colin Campbell’s The China Study examined the mortality rates from cancer and other chronic diseases across different regions of China over a 20-year period and the findings were shocking

-China’s land mass is huge, and its disparate populations displays widely varied diets and eating habits.
-According to the study, urban areas in the eastern half of the country ate a westernized diet including heavy consumption of animal-based foods.
-The more remote western half of China ate a largely plant-based diet.
+China’s land mass is huge, and its disparate populations display widely varied diets and eating habits.
+According to the study, urban areas in the eastern half of the country eat a Westernized diet, including heavy consumption of animal-based foods, whereas those in the more remote western half eat a largely plant-based diet.

-The findings are shocking.
-The data indicates a substantial link between an animal-based diet and all non-smoking-related chronic illnesses in industrialized countries.
-Those include heart disease, diabetes, breast cancer, prostate cancer, and bowel cancer.
-Such illnesses were almost non-existent among populations that ate a strict plant-based diet.
+The data indicated a substantial link between an animal-based diet and all non-smoking-related chronic illnesses in industrialized countries, including heart disease, diabetes, breast cancer, prostate cancer, and bowel cancer.
+Such illnesses were almost non-existent among populations that ate a strictly plant-based diet.

 Can an ESG Investor Slow the Effects of Climate Change?